OWASP/samm/v2.0/beta/core/design/d-security-architecture.md

 ## Maturity 3
 ### Benefit
+Software architectures are standardized to minimize security risks.

 ### Activity
 Build one (or a set of) reference architecture(s) that selects and combines a verified set of security components to ensure a proper design of security.
 Reference platforms have advantages in terms of shortening audit and security-related reviews, increasing efficiency in development, and lowering maintenance overhead.
 Continuously maintain and improve the reference architecture based on new insights in the organisation and within the community.
 Architects, senior developers and other technical stakeholders should participate in design and creation of reference platforms.
 After creation, a team must maintain ongoing support and updates.